Pacific electric ray: Taxonomy

 The Pacific electric ray was described by American ichthyologist William Orville Ayres, the first Curator of Ichthyology at the California Academy of Sciences, who named it after the U.S. state where it was first discovered by science.
-Ayers published his account in 1855, in the inaugural volume of the Academy's Proceedings; no type specimens were designated.
+Ayers published his account in 1855, in the inaugural volume of the academy's Proceedings; no type specimens were designated.
 In 1861, Theodore Gill placed this species in his newly created genus Tetronarce, on the basis of its smooth-rimmed spiracles.
 Later authors have generally regarded Tetronarce as a subgenus of Torpedo.
 Closely similar electric rays found off Peru, Chile, and Japan may be the same as this species.
 Other common names used for this ray include California torpedo ray, Pacific torpedo, or simply electric ray or torpedo ray.
 This species is placed in the genus Tetronarce.

 Distribution and habitat

 The only electric ray found off western North America, the Pacific electric ray occurs as far south as Sebastian Vizcaino Bay in Baja California, and as far north as the Dixon Entrance in northern British Columbia.
 It is most common south of Point Conception, California, with the rays north of the Point perhaps representing one or more separate populations.

 Off California, the Pacific electric ray is generally encountered at a depth of 3–30 m, while off Baja California it is typically observed at a depth of 100–200 m.
 It has been reported from as deep as 425 m.
 This species prefers temperatures of 10–13 C. It frequents sandy flats, rocky reefs, and kelp forests.
 However, one individual has been videotaped 17 km west of Point Pinos, Monterey County, California, swimming 10 m below the surface in water 3 km deep; this and other observations suggest that this species makes periodic excursions away from shallow coastal habitats into the epipelagic zone.
+Occasional reports of the Pacific electric ray have been noted in northern Japan and the southern Kuril Islands, indicating the possible presence of small populations in the northwestern Pacific region.

+The Pacific electric ray is generally common, especially along the California coastline, from Monterey Bay southward to Baja California.
+It is least abundant in its range's most northernmost and southernmost sections.
+Its northernmost point, northern British Columbia, has much cooler water temperatures, making the habitat far less adequate than the temperate southern waters it is most commonly found.
+They have also been sighted in the Gulf of California (the easter side of the Baja California Peninsula), and although the sightings are extremely rare, it infers that they are far less abundant there than on the California and western Baja California coastlines.
+Although it has fairly stable populations, detailed information on its abundance throughout its entire range is scarce, mainly because the species holds little commercial or charismatic value.
+Overall, the pacific electric ray's range expands from 3218 to 4023 km of coastline.